dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/unstructured-data.md

 The sorted query actually returns no results.
 This means that one should take care to always populate properties mapped by EF Core when working with the store directly.

 > [!NOTE]
 > This behavior might change in future versions of Cosmos.
 For instance, currently if the indexing policy defines the composite index {Id/?
 ASC, TrackingNumber/?
-ASC)}, then a query the has 'ORDER BY c.Id ASC, c.Discriminator ASC' __would__ return items that are missing the `"TrackingNumber"` property.
+ASC)}, then a query that has 'ORDER BY c.Id ASC, c.Discriminator ASC' __would__ return items that are missing the `"TrackingNumber"` property.